Syracuse Nursing Home Injury Lawyer

 It is absolutely vital for the family members of nursing home residents to ensure that close attention is paid to their loved one.
 Carefully watch for the signs and symptoms that may be indicative that your loved one is being neglected as a result of the care they are not receiving in the facility.
 Making sure that your loved one is in a clean, safe, and secure environment is paramount to their wellbeing.

 Our law firm has handled nursing home neglect and abuse lawsuits, including bedsores, also called pressure sores or pressure ulcers.
 Decubitus ulcers, commonly known as “pressure ulcers” or “bedsores,” are brought on by inadequate nursing and medical attention.
 Bedsores generally occur in nursing homes and hospitals as the result of the absence of customary medical safeguards, including not turning a patient to their opposite side every other hour, leaving a patient resting in their own waste, or failing to reduce pressure points on a patient’s skin.
 These types of skin breakdowns can start small and then develop into large, deep holes in the body, leaving tendons, muscles, and bones exposed.
 These gaping wounds result in pain that is unbearable and cause the body to go into shock, often leading to deadly infections.
+This form of medical malpractice is unacceptable.

 Nursing home staff are required by law to investigate the cause of unknown injuries and report any such injuries to the Department of Health.
 When residents in nursing homes are suddenly discovered with an injury that cannot be explained, this may be a sign of abuse or neglect.
 Keep an eye out if other injuries of inexplicable origin begin to appear, especially to the surprise of the caretakers.

 Nursing homes and care facilities must create a written plan of care for every resident who is at risk of falling, in order to lessen those risks.
 They have a duty to know and recognize the residents that are at risk and to make sure that the proper interventions are utilized to prevent them from falling.
-Falls are listed as one of the leading causes of death in senior citizens in the United States.
+Falls are listed as one of the leading causes of wrongful death in senior citizens in the United States.
 Sadly, a lot of assisted living homes are understaffed or have inadequately trained staff members providing care to residents.
 In fact, inadequate staffing usually leads to poor supervision of the resident, which results in the resident wandering on their own, falling, and hurting themselves.

 Weight Loss and Dehydration